daidensacha/mp3-garden-journal/README.md

 	 }
 ```
 ***Garden Events***
-The pivot of the whole concept, depends on and requires category and plants to create an event.
-Initially I used the plant ObjectId as the sudo foreign key, as it is unique to the plant, and immutable.
-Like the events, some fields are required, and other optional.
+The pivot of the whole application concept hinges on relationships to categories and plants.
+I used the plant ObjectId as the sudo foreign key to link events with the related plant.
+The ObjectId is unique to the plant, and immutable, which enables me to maintain the link without complications that would occur if I use a field that can be edited.
+Spme fields are required, and other optional, similar reasons for the same in the plants collection.
 I stored dates in ISODate format.
 I also stored the date in month string format, and included them in the indexing of the database so users can enter month names to filter events by month.
 ```
 	garden_events {
 			 _id: 			<ObjectId>